zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 Furthermore, if the protocol completely fails for whatever reason, we will continue to do what is necessary to make Weird without it.
 It exists only to serve those benefited by it.

 That said, we designed Leaf to be flexible, and useful outside of Weird.
-We hope that it will be very feasible to make bridges between leaf and other protocols, possibly even acting as an integration layer between different protocols.
-It is a huge win for us if we can manage to make Leaf work well for us, while still being able to integrate with the wider ecosystem of protocols.
+We hope that we'll be able to make bridges between leaf and other protocols, possibly even using it as an integration layer between different protocols.
+If we can make Leaf work well for us while still integrating with the wider protocol ecosystem, that would be awesome.

-## Why Leaf?
+## Leaf Concepts

 ### Data vs. Events